garbados/mastodon-ebooks/README.md

 # mastodon-ebooks

 A tool to create and administer [Markov](https://en.wikipedia.org/wiki/Markov_chain) bots for [Mastodon](https://joinmastodon.org/).
-Use it to create and administer your very own ebooks:
+Use it to create and administer your very own ebooks.

 Based on the [Lynnesbian](https://github.com/Lynnesbian/mastodon-ebooks) fork of [Jess3Jane](https://github.com/Jess3Jane/mastodon-ebooks)'s ebooks helper.